Animenosekai/translate/plugin.md

     def __init__(self, request: Request = Request()):
         self.session = request

-    def _translate(self, text: str, destination_language: str, source_language: str) -> str:
+    def _translate(self, text: str, dest_lang: str, source_lang: str) -> str:
         """
         This is the translating endpoint

         Must return a tuple with (detected_language, result)
         """
         # You could use `self.session` to make a request to the endpoint, with all of the parameters
-        # Then extract the detected language (or use the "source_language" parameter but what if the user pass in "auto")
+        # Then extract the detected language (or use the "source_lang" parameter but what if the user pass in "auto")
         return detected_language, result

-    def _transliterate(self, text: str, destination_language, source_language: str) -> str:
+    def _transliterate(self, text: str, dest_lang, source_lang: str) -> str:
         """
         This is the transliterating endpoint

         Must return a tuple with (detected_language, result)
         """
         # You could use `self.session` to make a request to the endpoint, with all of the parameters
-        # Then extract the detected language (or use the "source_language" parameter but what if the user pass in "auto")
+        # Then extract the detected language (or use the "source_lang" parameter but what if the user pass in "auto")
         return detected_language, result

-    def _spellcheck(self, text: str, source_language: str) -> str:
+    def _spellcheck(self, text: str, source_lang: str) -> str:
         """
         This is the spellcheking endpoint

         Must return a tuple with (detected_language, result)
         """
         # You could use `self.session` to make a request to the endpoint, with all of the parameters
-        # Then extract the detected language (or use the "source_language" parameter but what if the user pass in "auto")
+        # Then extract the detected language (or use the "source_lang" parameter but what if the user pass in "auto")
         # result should be the original text if no correction is made or the corrected text if found
         return detected_language, result